UPDATED AUGUST 2018

 5. Include necessities.

-Servicemembers may have the ability to get toiletries and other necessities, but it might not be their favorite brands.
-Head over to a drug store like Walgreens and load up on shampoo, body wash, hand sanitizer, deodorant, sunscreen, toothpaste, lip balm, foot powder, throat lozenges, baby wipes and gel insoles.
+Service members may have the ability to get toiletries and other necessities, but it might not be their favorite brands.
+Head over to a drug store and load up on shampoo, body wash, hand sanitizer, deodorant, sunscreen, toothpaste, lip balm, foot powder, throat lozenges, baby wipes and batteries.
 While you’re there, put some Ziploc bags in your shopping cart to house any items that could leak.

 6. Provide entertainment.

-Servicemembers can always use entertainment when they have a chance to enjoy some down time.
+Service members can always use entertainment when they have a chance to enjoy some down time.
 Include books, magazines and crosswords puzzles.
 Go to your local exchange and use their price matching policy for new ear buds, DVDs and iTunes gift cards.
-And check out Jo-Ann Fabrics for pens, notepads, stationary and envelopes, the perfect hint for them to write letters back to you.
+And check out Jo-Ann Fabrics, Michaels and A.C.
+Moore for pens, notepads, stationary and envelopes, the perfect hint for them to write letters back to you.

 7. Personalize the package.

 Homemade artwork from the kids is always a big care package hit.
 Not only is it a morale boost for your service member, but it also helps the kids stay connected with the parent they’re missing.
 Don’t forget to decorate the inside of the box!

 Stock up on art supplies at Jo-Ann Fabrics, Michaels and A.C.
 Moore.
 You can also use those discounts to make care packages more festive for special occasions like birthdays, anniversaries and holidays.